 The child keeps screaming in her sleep about Silent Hill.
 Rose discovers that there is a town in another state called Silent Hill, and makes the leap that, out of all the things that could be called Silent Hill (Sharon never mentions it as a town), THAT must be the place Sharon is having nightmares about.
 Well, when your tiny child is having nightmares about something, the best thing to do is put them right in that nightmarish place, right?
 So without telling her husband she is leaving, she kidnaps her daughter to take her there.

 To a strange ghost town Rose knows nothing about.

 So her daughter can experience the presumed town of her nightmares and confront whatever traumatized her.

 Hully Shit!
 I'll never complain about MY Mother again!

-When Christopher returns from work and discovers them gone, he calls Rose on her cell, but Rose refuses to come back.
+When Christopher returns from work and discovers his family gone, he calls Rose on her cell, but Rose refuses to come back.
 When Rose stops at a roadside diner and gas station, a passing motorcycle cop (Laurie Holden: THE MIST) notices little Sharon freaking out.
 The cop checks the license plate as the Mother and adopted daughter drive away and finds that Rose is a kidnapper.
 The chase is on.

+As a character, Rose is the central villain and I really hate her at this point.
 Unfortunately, Rose survives the crash, but finds her daughter gone.